tnihtila/osmplot/README.md

 # osmplot

 Tool parses Openstreetmap OSM files and plots its buildings and ways.
-It also plots lanes of specific width around the way lines ensuring they do not overlap with any of the buildings beside to the way.

 ## Overview

-`osmplot` is a small tool designed to process OpenStreetMap (OSM) data files.
-It provides functionality to parse data and visualize map elements like buildings and ways.
+`osmplot` is a small C++ tool to process OpenStreetMap (OSM) data files.
+It currently provides functionality to parse data and visualize map elements like buildings and ways.
+It plots lanes of specific width around the way lines ensuring they do not overlap with any of the buildings beside to the way.

-This tool is written in **C++**.

-## Features

-- Parse OpenStreetMap OSM files.
-- Plot buildings and ways from the parsed data.
-- Lightweight implementation.

 ## Prerequisities